Expanding the momentum field of view in angle-resolved photoemission systems with hemispherical analyzers: Experimental results

 The data, converted in momentum space using Eqs.~\ref{eqKconv}-\ref{eqConv} and its intensity scaled according to Eq.~\ref{eqIntensityScaling}, are presented in Fig.~\ref{fig4}f-j.
 The wider field of view in momentum space with larger $|U_B|$ is obvious.
 More importantly, the angle-to-momentum conversion, without any free parameter, results in spectral features that are mostly independent of $U_B$.
 This supports the validity and the applicability of the model.
 In the following, we present an analysis of various spectral features to illustrate the accuracy of the conversion as well as the limitations of the technique.

 In TbTe$_3$, the CDW order opens a gap on large portions of the Fermi surface, with the largest gap occurring for $k_x=0$ and decreasing magnitude with increasing $|k_x|$.\cite{Brouet2008,Schmitt2008} Along the cut shown in the inset of Fig.~\ref{fig4}f, the gap is still finite and should appear at $|k_\parallel^S|\approx0.34$~\AA$^{-1}$.
 These expectations are in good agreement with our experimental results.
 In particular, a band gap, together with its band backfolding, is clearly observed for $U_B=-40$~V at the expected momentum.
 In Fig.~\ref{fig5}, we present momentum distribution curves (MDCs) of significant features as a function of $U_B$, with various cuts identified in Fig.~\ref{fig5}a.
 Cuts 1 and 2 (Fig.~\ref{fig5}b-c) show MDCs at the top of the gapped band for positive and negative momenta while cuts 3 and 4 (Fig.~\ref{fig5}d-e) present MDCs illustrating the main band and its associated back-folded band.
 These features, observed from -20~V to -60~V, appear near the expected momenta but are not completely independent of $U_B$.
 We attribute this weak $U_B$-dependence to experimental limitations, as discussed in details at the end of this section.
 In order to characterize the bias voltage dependence down to $U_B=0$~V, cut 5 presents MDCs of the hole-like band centered at $k_\parallel=0$ (Fig.~\ref{fig5}f).
 The separation $\Delta k$ between both peaks is nearly constant with $U_B$~(Fig.~\ref{fig5}g).
 There is however a clear $U_B$-dependent peak position shift that we again attribute to experimental limitations.
 To further illustrate the validity of the angle-to-momentum conversion model, we also present the mass of the hole band in Fig.~\ref{fig5}h.
 To determine the hole mass, the band dispersion was extracted by fitting energy distribution curves (EDCs) over the range of $\Delta k$.
-The effective hole mass is mostly independent of $U_B$, with some deviations for small $|U_B|$.
+The effective hole mass does not deviate from the zero-bias value by more than 10\% at all $U_B$.
 This result is remarkable considering that our simple angle-to-momentum conversion model has no adjustable parameter.

 We note that the angular limit (case I) leads to a momentum-scaling factor at $U_B=-60$~V about twice as large as the one used here for the position limit (case II).
 It is therefore clear that the angular limit would lead to strongly $U_B$-dependent spectral features.
 Furthermore, it would result in bands at momentum values larger than physically allowed from the sample work function and photon energy of the experiment.
 We can therefore conclude that the angular limit (case I) is not valid in the experimental conditions considered in this work.